evanhobbs/redux-easy-async/README.md

     // function that makes the actual request.
 Return value must be a promise.
 In this example
     // `fetch()` returns a promise. **REQUIRED**
     makeRequest: () => fetch('/api/posts'),
+    // *OPTIONAL*
     // additional meta that will be passed to the start, success, and fail actions if any.
+All
+    // actions will have the following meta:
+    //   - `actionName`
-    // meta will have `actionName` and `asyncType`("start", "success", or "fail").
-Success and
+    //   - `asyncType`("start", "success", or "fail")
+    //   - `requestStartTime`
+    //   - `asyncID`: an unique id for each request
+    // Success and fail actions will additionally have:
+    //   - `requestDuration`
+    //   - `resp`: the raw api response.
+Because of the nature of the promises errors that
+    //     cause the makeRequest promise to be rejected will also get caught here as `resp`
-    // fail action meta will also have a `requestTime`. *OPTIONAL* meta = {},
+    //     and cause a failed request action. meta = {},
     // function that takes your redux state and returns true or false whether to proceed with
     // the request.
 For example: checking if there is already a similar request in progress or